LiveOne Inc. (LVO) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $6.80, which is $5.37 above the current price.
-LVO currently public float of 56.90M and currently shorts hold a 6.41% ratio of that float.
-Today, the average trading volume of LVO was 416.81K shares.
+LVO currently public float of 56.90M and currently shorts hold a 6.13% ratio of that float.
+Today, the average trading volume of LVO was 736.88K shares.

 LVO’s Market Performance

-During the last 5 trading sessions, LVO rose by +8.27%, which changed the moving average for the period of 200-days by -64.79% in comparison to the 20-day moving average, which settled at $1.5945.
-In addition, LiveOne Inc. saw -58.23% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LVO fell by -7.91%, which changed the moving average for the period of 200-days by -71.74% in comparison to the 20-day moving average, which settled at $1.5125.
+In addition, LiveOne Inc. saw -60.98% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading